Determine coefficients of Nth-order forward linear predictors

 The Autocorrelation LPC block determines the coefficients of an N-step forward linear predictor for the time-series in each length-M input channel, u, by minimizing the prediction error in the least squares sense.
 A linear predictor is an FIR filter that predicts the next value in a sequence from the present and past inputs.
 This technique has applications in filter design, speech coding, spectral analysis, and system identification.

 The Autocorrelation LPC block can output the prediction error for each channel as polynomial coefficients, reflection coefficients, or both.
 It can also output the prediction error power for each channel.
-The input u can be a scalar, unoriented vector, column vector, sample-based row vector, or a matrix.
-Frame-based row vectors are not valid inputs.
+The input u can be an unoriented vector, column vector, or a matrix.
+Row vectors are not valid inputs.
 The block treats all M-by-N matrix inputs as N channels of length M.

 When you select Inherit prediction order from input dimensions, the prediction order, N, is inherited from the input dimensions.
 Otherwise, you can use the Prediction order parameter to specify the value of N. Note that N must be a scalar with a value less than the length of the input channels or the block produces an error.